Inspired by the cliffs and rock formations of Porthmeor, enjoy the dynamism and energy of watercolour.

 Join us in St Ives for this dynamic approach to watercolour.
-Develop a free and energetic approach to depicting land, sky and boundless seascapes in this three-day course.
+Develop a free and energetic approach to depicting land, sky and boundless seascapes in this five-day course.
 Experiment with different scales using mixed media to loosen up your technique and surprise yourself with just how free, dynamic and contemporary watercolour can be.
 Perfect for capturing the beauty and drama of the Cornish landscape.

 Benefitting from artist Hilary Jean-Gibson’s extensive experience, you will also gain a solid grounding in the basics of watercolour.
 Learn about the range of different papers and brushes to choose from, and how to stretch papers on boards.
 There will also be some useful introductions to colour mixing and applying different washes.
 For beginners this will give you the first steps you need to enjoy the medium and dispel some of the fear of watercolour.
 For those who have done some watercolour before, it’s a chance to hear Hilary’s particular approach and a refresher on some of the basics.

 From there, dive into the exciting approaches used by diverse artists from Turner to more contemporary artists working today.
 Combine technique with intuition working in multiples and on different scales.
 A self study day will give you an opportunity to absorb your learning half way through and enjoy experimenting with your new techniques either out in the landscape or in the studio.
 Your tutor will give you structured tasks to help make the most of this day to absorb and experiment.